 The Old Testament has 23,214 verses and the New Testament has 7,959 verses.
 That is a total of 31,173 verses.
 So, if the RCC has interpreted, let's be generous and say 10 verses infallibly, that would mean that it has fallibly interpreted 31,163 verses.
 That is .003% infallibility and 99.097% fallibility.
 Those aren't good odds for a church that has the absolute authority of God, true apostolic succession, sacred tradition, the Pope, and 2,000 years of existence.
 So, it appears, at best, the Roman Catholic Church can infallibly interpret one Bible verse every 200 years.
 At this rate it would take 6,232,600 years to infallibly interpret the entire Bible.

-I can't help but wonder what new revelations and infallible interpretations will arise within the Roman Catholic Church.
+I cannot help wondering what new revelations and infallible interpretations will arise within the Roman Catholic Church.
 Will the next 6 million years produce the complete deification of Mary?
 Will Mary become the creator of the universe in Roman Catholic lore?
 Or perhaps the Pope might be elevated to a celestial level here on earth.
-Then again, maybe Roman Catholic sacred tradition will tell us new, unfathomable truths such as becoming gods and other such "unrevealed truths" that aren't even slightly hinted at in the Bible, but yet might even now be whispered down through the corridors of time through apostolic succession waiting to be revealed as new truths.
+Then again, maybe Roman Catholic sacred tradition will tell us new, unfathomable truths such as becoming gods and other such "unrevealed truths" that aren't even slightly hinted at in the Bible but yet might even now be whispered down through the corridors of time through apostolic succession waiting to be revealed as new truths.